WarwickRSE/CPP4Researchers-Pointers/README.md

 * /\* OLD SCHOOL \*/ - uses old fashioned, C like style
 * /\* PLAIN WRONG \*/ - uses stuff that just will not work in general

+## What standard are we working to

+We tend to use auto and inline initialisers a lot, so consider everything to be at least C++11.
+Smart pointers are C++11, but the nicest way to work with them is C++14, and we use this freely.
+Ten years is long enough, surely!

 ## Why are we being so heavy handed

 Because academic teaching of C++ is often a terrible mish-mash of old